CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

 Run simulation
 ================

-To run this enviroment, you just need to run `demo.py` in starter-kit after installation, where the `actions` is simply fixed.
-In your implementation, you could use act() in agent.py to get the actions predicted by agent.
+To run this enviroment, you just need to run `demo.py` in starter-kit after installation, where the `actions` are simply fixed.
+In your implementation, you could use `act()` in `agent.py` to get the actions taken by the agent.

 .. code-block:: python